British Ebola victim flown home as Congo finds new outbreak

 A government source in Sierra Leone, who asked not to be identified, said the worker was a Senegalese expert deployed by the WHO in the eastern town of Kailahun.

-The WHO has sent in nearly 400 people from its own staff and partner organizations since the outbreak was detected in March.
+The WHO has sent in nearly 400 people from its own staff and partner organisations since the outbreak was detected in March.

 It is the first outbreak of the disease in West Africa and the worst since it was discovered in 1976 in the jungles of Democratic Republic of Congo, then known as Zaire.